Ziyat Paigin: Playing career

 In the 2018–19 season, Paigin dressed in only 8 games with 1 assist for Lokomotiv before he was reassigned to the VHL with HC Lada Togliatti.
 On 7 December 2018, Paigin returned to the scene of his success, as he was traded by Yaroslavl to HC Sochi in exchange for financial compensation.

 At the conclusion of the season, Paigin's reunion with Sochi was short lived as he was traded to HC Neftekhimik Nizhnekamsk in exchange for financial compensation on 8 July 2019.
 In the following 2019–20 season, Paigin made a career best 52 appearances with Neftekhimik, registering 12 points.

 On 1 May 2020, Paigin as a free agent returned for a second stint with Lokomotiv Yaroslavl by agreeing to a two-year contract.
 He was later released by Lokomotiv, opting to move to fellow KHL club, Torpedo Nizhny Novgorod on 27 September 2020.

 Paigin returned to Torpedo to begin the 2022–23 season, however after tallying 1 goal in 4 games he was traded to Avangard Omsk in exchange for financial compensation on 11 October 2022.
 He was immediately signed to a three-year, contract extension with Omsk.

+Returning with Avangard Omsk for the 2023–24 season, Paigin was unable to replicate his previous seasons contributions in notching just 1 assist through 20 games.
+On 12 January 2024, having left Avangard, Paigin was signed for the remainder of the season with HC Sibir Novosibirsk.

+On 8 May 2024, having left Sibir as a free agent, Paigin returned to hometown club on a one-year contract with, HC Lada Togliatti of the KHL.
+On November 26th, 2024, his deal with Lada Togliatti was terminated by mutual agreement.
+On 27 December 2024, Paigin signed a deal with Kunlun Red Star of the KHL for the remainder of the 2024–25 season.